simone-sanfratello/fastify-peekaboo/README.md

 - `headers`
   type: `object` or `function(headers:object):bool`
   default: `{status: 200}`
-  match by response headers values; set to `null` to cache avoiding matching
+  match by response headers values

   examples:
   - `{status: 200}` (default value) cache only if response status is 200, so discard error responses